HotSauceNinja/SEI-Project-3-DEVERR/README.md

 ### Mounting the Front End

-When we were ready to mount the front end, I took the lead in doing so by creating a React app based on a custom template, scaffolded to the back end using the command <code>npx create_react_app client --template cra-template-ga-ldn-projects</code>
+When we were ready to mount the front end, I took the lead in doing this.
+I creating a React app based on a custom template, scaffolding to the back end using the command <code>npx create_react_app client --template cra-template-ga-ldn-projects</code>

-I then created the satupProxy.js file to have a matching local host address to my back end, and updated the back end index.js to route all routes via the /api:
+I then created the setupProxy.js file to have a matching local host address to my back end, and updated the back end index.js to route all routes via '/api':
 ```
-   //*Routes all routes
+   // * Route all routes
    app.use('/api', router)
 ```
 As we are using nodemon to help with automatically restarting the node application when file changes in the directory are detected, I created a new file (nodemon.json) in the root of my project and set it to ignore client directory changes: